MicrosoftDocs/azure-docs/articles/active-directory/develop/active-directory-optional-claims.md

 | `additionalProperties` | Collection (Edm.String) | Additional properties of the claim.
 If a property exists in this collection, it modifies the behavior of the optional claim specified in the name property.                                                                                                                                               |
 ## Configuring directory extension optional claims

 In addition to the standard optional claims set, you can also configure tokens to include directory schema extensions.
 For more info, see [Directory schema extensions](https://msdn.microsoft.com/Library/Azure/Ad/Graph/howto/azure-ad-graph-api-directory-schema-extensions).
 This feature is useful for attaching additional user information that your app can use – for example, an additional identifier or important configuration option that the user has set.
+See the bottom of this page for an example.

 > [!Note]
 > - Directory schema extensions are an Azure AD-only feature, so if your application manifest requests a custom extension and an MSA user logs into your app, these extensions will not be returned.
-> - Azure AD optional claims only work with the Azure AD extension and doesn't work with the Microsoft Graph directory extension.
+> - Azure AD optional claims only work with Azure AD Graph extensions and do not work with Microsoft Graph directory extensions.
 Both APIs require the `Directory.ReadWriteAll` permission, which can only be consented by admins.

 ### Directory extension formatting